slowernews/wisdom-tldr/README.md

 > *«El dorados» are never drawn in the map.'*

+And desperate opponents will risk anything in a fight.
+This gives them a huge advantage, they have nothing to lose.

+> *'Beware the fury of a patient man.' -- John Dryden*

+> *'Use anger only as a tool, when you need it to improve your situation.'*

+> *'Beware of sad people.'*

+> *'Our fearlessness shall be our secret weapon.' -- John Green*

 HOWEVER, there are same people acting stupid.
 Easy wins if you can identify them.

 > *'Don't attribute to malice what you can attribute to incompetence or busyness.'*